Tafsir al-Wasit: Methodology

 The editors of Tafsīr al-Wasīṭ summarize al-Wāḥidī’s exegetical method as follows:

 “Al-Wasīṭ is considered a comprehensive work of tafsīr, built primarily upon transmitted reports (al-maʾthūr) from the Prophet Muḥammad (peace be upon him), his Companions, and the Followers (Tabi'un and Tabi' al-Tabi'in).
 Nevertheless, it is not devoid of interpretive reasoning (raʾy) and the insights of scholars of language and meaning, which al-Wāḥidī employed to clarify the verses of the Wise Reminder (the Qurʾān).
 One could say that this tafsīr blends between narration and rational inquiry.

 Al-Wāḥidī interprets the verses of the Qurʾān beginning with what is found in the Quran itself, then turning to the Sunnah, followed by the statements of the Companions and the Followers.
 He discusses the circumstances of revelation (Asbab al-Nuzul), clarifies the meanings of words by referring to the authorities in language and semantics, and addresses selected issues in jurisprudence and grammar.”

 Legacy

 Throughout the Middle Ages, al-Wasit enjoyed widespread popularity and acceptance by Islamic scholarship.
-Abridgements have been made including by Nizam al-Din al-Nisaburi who authored Tafsir al-Nisaburi.